Do British citizens need a visa for Europe?

-By the end of 2022, the European Travel Information and Authority System (ETIAS) will go into effect.
+By the end of 2022, the European Travel Information and Authorisation System (ETIAS) will go into effect.

-The ETIAS is a waiver program that will allow citizens with valid passports from over 60 countries (including the United Kingdom) to apply for visa-free entry into the Schengen Area.
-It is important to remember that although UK travelers will not require a visa, they will be required to make arrangements with European authorities with sufficient time before traveling.
+ETIAS is not a visa.
+It is instead a visa waiver program that will allow citizens with valid passports from over 60 countries (including the United Kingdom) to apply for visa-free entry into the Schengen Area.
+It is important to remember that although UK passengers will not require a visa, they will be required to make arrangements with European authorities with sufficient time before travelling.

 Once approved, ETIAS waiver holders from the United Kingdom will be eligible to stay within the Schengen Area, visiting as many countries as they please, for up to 90 days within 180 days.
 Note: An ETIAS is valid for multiple entries as long as 90 days of stay within the Schengen Area has not been exceeded over a period of 180 days.

 The ETIAS waiver application can be completed online unlike typical visa applications, which need to be completed in person at a consulate or embassy.
 It should take no more than ten minutes to complete and is designed to be as straightforward as possible.

 ETIAS requirements for UK citizens